Travel to Merida to experience authentic Mexico! Discover rich culture and delicious cuisine in one of the safest cities in Mexico.

 *This guest post was written by Michael Anderson*

-188 miles west of Cancun lies the Mexican city of Merida, which is both the capital of the state of Yucatan and the largest city in Southern Mexico.
+188 miles west of Cancun lies the Mexican city of Merida.
+It is both the capital of the state of Yucatan and the largest city in Southern Mexico.

-While Cancun has somewhat of a monopoly on Mexico’s tourism, Merida has become an increasingly popular alternative for those who want to experience a more authentic Mexico.
+While Cancun has somewhat of a monopoly on Mexico’s tourism, Merida has become an increasingly popular alternative.
+This is especially true for those who want to experience a more authentic Mexico.
 The city attracts expats and visitors alike due to its rich cuisine, abundance of museums, proximity to Mayan ruins, diverse cultural celebrations, and the status of being one of the safest cities in all of Mexico.

 In this article we’re going to take a look at 5 authentic ways to explore Merida, Mexico and the surrounding area.

-One of the first things you should do upon arriving to any city in Mexico is to visit the central plaza.
+One of the first things you should do upon arriving to any city in Mexico?
+Visit the central plaza!
 Colonial cities such as Merida always have a central plaza that holds important buildings such as the main church, the governor’s palace, and the town’s municipal building.

 If you wander into Merida’s central plaza at night, you’ll no doubt be greeted by a fascinating cultural celebration of some sort.
-These events happen almost every night and include things such as Pok-Ta-Pok reenactments (an ancient Mayan ballgame), Jarana dancers (a dance typical to the area), video mapping projections, live music, and much more.
+These events happen almost every night.
+They include things such as Pok-Ta-Pok reenactments (an ancient Mayan ballgame), Jarana dancers (a dance typical to the area), video mapping projections, live music, and much more.

 Since Merida is both humid and landlocked, many residents choose to spend their weekends in the northern beach town of Progreso.
 Progreso lies on the gulf of Mexico and features one of the longest piers (4 miles) in the entire world.
 Interestingly enough, there are way more locals visiting Progreso than there are foreign tourists.